NC mom fights off coyote attacking daughter. ‘It just wanted to eat me,’ girl says.

 News of the attack comes just a month after a coyote was captured on film snarling and attacking the car of a couple in Huntersville.

-Officers from the Charlotte-Meckenburg Police Department’s Animal Care and Control Division captured and killed the coyote and it was later found to have rabies.
+Officers from the Charlotte-Mecklenburg Police Department’s Animal Care and Control Division captured and killed the coyote and it was later found to have rabies.

 The Huntersville incident appears to be the third confirmed case of a rabid coyote in Mecklenburg County in the past decade, according to state data, and only the fifth case statewide in that time.
 Mecklenburg has had 33 confirmed cases of rabies in bats in the past decade, 24 cases in foxes and 140 cases in raccoons.